Stephen W. Rodrigue, MD

 Surgery for the Hip and Knee and Traumatic Injuries

-A native of Maine, Dr. Stephen Rodrigue, M.D. received his medical degree from the University of Vermont College of Medicine and completed his internship at the Beth Israel Hospital in Boston.
-Dr. Rodrigue did his residency at the Harvard Combined Orthopaedic Residency Program and was Chief Resident at Massachusetts General Hospital where he concentrated on traumatic injuries and reconstructive joint replacement surgery.
-He continued his education as a Spine Fellow at the Massachusetts General Hospital Spine Fellowship Program.
+A native of Maine, Stephen W. Rodrigue, M.D. received his medical degree at the University of Vermont College of Medicine and completed his internship at the Beth Israel Hospital in Boston.
+Dr. Rodrigue did his residency at the Harvard Combined Orthopaedic Residency Program and was Chief Resident at the Massachusetts General Hospital where he concentrated on traumatic bone injuries and reconstructive joint replacement surgery.
+He continued his education as a Spine Fellow at the Massachusetts Hospital Spine Fellowship Program.

 Dr. Rodrigue’s practice is exclusively focused on hip and knee reconstructive replacement surgery.
 He specializes in minimally invasive surgical (MIS) techniques for total knee replacement and total hip replacement as well as partial knee replacement surgery.
 He has established successful pathways and criteria for outpatient total knee and hip replacement surgery with same-day discharge to home, as well as a pain protocol with minimal narcotic use.
 He has a team approach with two physician assistants, a medical assistant, and a total joint replacement coordinator.
 He performs roughly 700 surgeries a year and is actively involved with patient outcomes and satisfaction studies.